Miguel Cabrera Player Props: Tigers vs. White Sox

-On Thursday, Miguel Cabrera (on the back of going 1-for-4) and the Detroit Tigers face the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
-First pitch is at 6:40 PM ET.
+Miguel Cabrera -- hitting .156 with six walks and an RBI in his past 10 games -- will be in action for the Detroit Tigers versus the Chicago White Sox, with Lance Lynn on the hill, on May 26 at 6:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Royals.
+In his most recent game he had a hitless performance (0-for-2) against the White Sox.

 Miguel Cabrera Game Info & Props vs. the White Sox